 The key to TX lies in unified communication, and that means getting the right customer support technologies.
 It’s important to have cohesive communication between customers and support personnel, even if the latter is stationed remotely.

 Continuous delivery is where the development team always keeps a deployable version of code.
 With changes happening at a rapid pace, apps need to be constantly updated and released to users.
-DevOps.com reported that 31.7% of developers release an update between 1 to 4 weeks.
+DevOps.com reported that 31.7% of developers release an update between 1 and 4 weeks.

 By adopting continuous delivery, it’s possible to implement feedback and identify issues more efficiently and at a lower cost.
 Therefore, it’s important for startups to engage development teams capable of working in shorter sprint cycles.

 Low-code development enables companies to build applications with minimal coding.
-It simplifies the otherwise tedious process with flow-chart, drag and drop tools, and visual interface.
+It simplifies the otherwise tedious process with flow-chart, drag and drop tools, and a visual interface.
 Enterprises can easily integrate business logic into an app with low-code development tools.

 For startup founders, low-code development is perfect to quickly idealize business ideas and test them out with the users.
 Requirement changes can be quickly implemented with low-code tools in a relatively inexpensive manner.